plun1331/PodrumCommandRewrite/README.md

 The [Podrum software](https://github.com/Podrum/Podrum) is currently a work in progress, so currently this is useless.

 This plugin requires [PodrumPluginAPI](https://github.com/plun1331/PodrumPluginAPI).
-You can get
+You can get the plugin with no requirements on the `No-Requirements` branch.

 # How to Install
 1. Go to the [releases section](https://github.com/plun1331/PodrumCommandRewrite/releases) and download the following files from the latest release: